2014–15 La Salle Explorers women's basketball team

-The 2014–15 La Salle Explorers women's basketball team will represent La Salle University during the 2014–15 college basketball season.
-Jeff Williams resumes the responsibility as head coach for a fifth consecutive season.
+The 2014–15 La Salle Explorers women's basketball team represented La Salle University during the 2014–15 college basketball season.
+Jeff Williams resumed the responsibility as head coach for a fifth consecutive season.
 The Explorers were members of the Atlantic 10 Conference and play their home games at the Tom Gola Arena.
 They finished the season 15–16, 5–11 in A-10 play to finish in a four way tie for tenth place.
-They advanced to the second round of the A-10 women's tournament where they lost to Rhode Island.
+They advanced to the second round of the A-10 women's tournament, where they lost to Rhode Island.

 2014–15 media

 La Salle Explorers Sports Network

 Select Explorers games will be broadcast online by the La Salle Portal.
 The A-10 Digital Network will carry all non-televised Explorers home games and most conference road games.